tfc-yevhenii-lytvynchuk/qic-website/README.md

-# Demo Project
+# QIC UI HTML, CSS, JS project

 ## Description
-A demonstration project showcasing pure html, css, js website wich can be used as template for .NET .asp pages, with some level of css configurability.
+Project showcasing pure html, css, js website wich can be used as template for .NET .asp pages, with some level of css configurability.

 ## Features
 - Pure HTML, CSS, and JavaScript pages